eddmann/eddmann.github.io/content/posts/2026/2026-02-08-weeknotes-throwaway-tools-sessions-as-trees-and-building-a-personal-ai-assistant/index.md

 This doesn't replace good test coverage - automated testing and regression suites are still essential.
 But these temporary tools fill the role that writing tests for discovery used to.
-Where in the past you'd write a quick test to explore a hypothesis, now you build a rich CLI or dashboard instead.
+Where in the past you'd write a quick test to explore a hypothesis, now you can build a rich CLI or dashboard instead.

 ## F1 Picks 2026